Contact Us

 Oktoberfest » Stokepedia

-Oktoberfest 2022 is so close you can pretty much smell the pretzels and almost hear the drinking chants somewhere way off in the distance.
+Oktoberfest is so close you can pretty much smell the pretzels and almost hear the drinking chants somewhere way off in the distance.
 But you’re a little Oktoberfest virgin, and you’re just not in-the-know.
 That’s where we come in, our cherries having been popped many moons ago when you were still a seed in your father’s ball bag.
 Here are our eight hottest tips for surviving Oktoberfest – the world’s biggest beer festival.

-1. You’re going to need Meeting points
+1. You’re going to need Oktoberfest Meeting points

 2. Treat the Oktoberfest Waitresses well

 Being the avid dirty traveller that you are, chances are that you have worked some shitty hospitality job, and you’ve probably had to deal with pesky or annoying customers.
 Unless you’re sitting at a table or are at the Hofbrau tent, don’t try to catch the attention of one of the bier waitresses to order from them.
 That’s what the bars are for.
 And no matter how perky those dirndls make them look, DO NOT TOUCH.
-This is guaranteed to ensure that no more beer will come your way (at least for a while).
+This is guaranteed to ensure that no more Oktoberfestbier will come your way (at least for a while).
 And on that note, tipping your waitress is a way to guarantee the opposite.

 3. Oktoberfest beers are strong, so Pace yourself

 Suddenly feel like you maybe shouldn’t have participated in that raucous chorus of a German drinking song and your gag reflex is working overtime?
 That’s okay – we’ve all forgotten our limits at some point.
-Oktoberfest beers are strong, and the Germans have a word for passed out little partiers/tac-nappers just like you: bierleichen, or beer corpses.
+Oktoberfestbier are strong, and the Germans have a word for passed out little partiers/tac-nappers just like you: bierleichen, or beer corpses.
 Just remember: it’s a marathon, not a sprint.
 Lucky for you, the food at Oktoberfest is finger-licking, damn-freaking-amazing good so you can certainly soak up some of that booze.
 Load up.

 4. The beer halls get busy, best to Choose your times wisely